 Imagine an upcoming discount sale that might see an incredible hike in sales.
 But, irrespective of the demand, keeping up with the inventory is a merchandiser's nightmare.

 During sales, it isn't easy to track the approximate sales of a product during the season or peak time.
 AI helps track customer behavior, predicting their chances of buying a product and increasing sales.
 According to data, AI made around $47 billion in 2020 and is expected to reach up to $49 billion by 2021.
 If the AI community brings in such results, why not leverage it now for your eCommerce business?

 Filling in the correct product details is how to build a good eCommerce website.
 But product descriptions often set unrealistic expectations because of the error-prone detailing.

 According to Neilson Norman Group's eCommerce report, 20% of product failures happen because of defective product detailing, misleading information, or no product description.
 To build a good product description, you need to have the following:

 - the model name

-- any key attribute
+- any key attribute.

-12. VR and AR tech: Imagine, entering into a site with "Try before you Buy”.
-The chances that shoppers would abandon the site without buying any product declines sharply.
+Imagine entering a site with "Try before you Buy."
+Shoppers' chances of abandoning the site without buying any product declines sharply.
 Virtual reality and augmented reality are the two new lenses in the eCommerce industry.
 They make eCommerce sites display products in 360 degrees, with more clarity, and in real-time to test out.

 With Covid situations in place, people will flock for a virtual shopping experience more than ever.
-Many companies like Style.me, Zeekit(in Israel), BrandLab have started providing virtual shopping experiences and gaining profits.
+Many companies like style.me, Zeekit(in Israel), and BrandLab have started providing virtual shopping experiences and gaining profits.
 The early adoption of AI technology to create a store for your customers would go a long way.
-Let your customers feel the product with utmost details, 3-D visualization, and maintaining stocks.
+Let your customers feel the product with utmost detail, 3-D visualization, and stock maintenance.